Dokucraft/Dungeons-Level-Format/docs/Level.md

 A list of object groups that the level uses tiles from.
 Each object group is represented by the object group's file path relative to the `Dungeons/Content/data/lovika/objectgroups` directory, without the file extension.

+### objectives

+- Type: `array` of `object`

+A list of mission objectives that the players need to complete in order to finish the level.

+~~For more information about objectives, see [the page about them here.](/docs/Objective.md)~~

 ### play-intro

 - Type: `boolean`

 By default, levels that have an intro sequence will play it after loading into the level.
 This property can be set to `false` to disable the intro.

+### resource-packs

+- Type: `array` of `string`

+A list of resource packs to use for this level.
+Each resource pack is represented by its directory name in the `Dungeons/Content/data/resourcepacks` directory.

+Some testing is still required to find out how multiple resource packs work together, but it is most likely similar to how they work in Minecraft Bedrock Edition.

 ### stretches